Bir el Ater: Prehistoric

 Early hominoid fossils have been found here.

-Further, Bir El Ater is the archaeological site which gave its name to the Aterian culture of North Africa which corresponds roughly to the late Middle Paleolithic and early Upper Paleolithic (40 000 30 000 yearsBC, even up to 20 000 years BP in the Sahara).
+Further, Bir El Ater is the archaeological site which gave its name to the Aterian culture of North Africa which corresponds roughly to the late Middle Paleolithic and early Upper Paleolithic (30,000-40,000 years BC, even up to 20 000 years BP in the Sahara).

 Antiquity

 The former wealth of this area is attested by many Roman wells and a few villas.
 These remains are listed on the staff maps.
 The wells are all dried up today.
 A few kilometers north of Bir el-Ater are the ruins of a large Roman oil mill, preserved on two floors.
 The name of the village in antiquity was Vicus Aterii indicating only a small settlement, though it was the seat of an ancient Christian bishopric in the Roman province of Byzacena.
-The ancient Bishopric survives today as a titular see of the Roman Catholic Church called Vicus Aterii. and the bishop until his death was Franz Vorrath of Germany.
+The ancient Bishopric survives today as a titular see of the Roman Catholic Church called Vicus Aterii. and the bishop until his death was Franz Vorrath of Germany, the seat being subsequently left vacant.